shirakurak/no-agenda-no-mtg/README.md

 ## Overview

 **no-agenda-no-mtg** is a Chrome extension that helps you build a better meeting culture.
-When you create a Google Calendar event with `mtg` in the title and no description, it automatically inserts the text `Agenda here:` in the description field.
+When you create a Google Calendar event with `mtg` or `meetintg` in the title, it automatically inserts the text `アジェンダはこちら：` (in English: `Agenda here:`) in the description field.

 **Mission:**
 > If a meeting has no agenda, it shouldn’t exist.

 ## Features

-- Detects when the event title contains `mtg` (or any custom keyword you set)
+- Detects when the event title contains `mtg` or `meetintg`  (or any custom keyword you set)
 - Automatically inserts your preferred text into the empty description field
 - Keywords and inserted text are fully customizable via the options page